tmkmanoj12/doc/content/health/books/rujuthadiwekar/dont_looose_your_mind_loose_weight/about_vitamins_minerals.md

 - Best time to take vitamin A is after a stressful period of day ,after a big workout or a long flight

 - Carotenes are also a good way of **combating acne** , help prevent cancer , maintain healthy reproductive system and reduce vaginal infections

+### Vitamin D

+- Found in our body, we syntesize it upon exposing to sunlight
+- To get this you need to get the daily dose of sun
+- best time is aroung sunrise(sun not harmul to skin at this time)
+- we can also get this from **fish** adn **egg yolks**
+- plants are not a good souce of this vitamin
+- green leafy vegetables is best
+- We need it because of calcium absorption
+- Deficiency causes

+  - bowing of legs
+  - curving of spine
+  - loass of bone density
+  - joint pain and discomfort

+- It is also has carcenigic properties escpicially breast and colon cancer , they are most common when sunlight is not adequate